use-solace/.github/profile/README.md

 ---

 # Solace
 Solace is an AI chat platform that cares.
-Development begins in 2026.

 ## Manifesto